loghound/Fitbit-for-Google-App-Script/readme.md

 7. Run the 'refreshTimeSeries" script to get your data
 8. Profit!

+Want to help?  here are some ideas to enhance this

+1. Add the ability to select which 'columns' you want to see
+2. Get smarter about how long a time series to pull down -- only pull down newer data
+3. Make a template with interesting data or graphs and share it.

 I've submitted this to google to include int he script gallery so it might get easier eventually.

 Enjoy and let me know any suggestions/feedback.